ekhmoi/what-appears/_chapters/03-how-feelings-appear/08-recap.md

 ### Ready for the next part

-With Part I and II together, we now have:
+With Part II and III together, we now have:

 - a map of **what appears** – world, body, self, time, story, others,
 - a sense of **how feelings appear** in the same field,